mmorys/bedrock-server-manager/docs/HTTP_API.md

 None.

-#### Request Body (`application/json`, optional)
+#### Request Body

-This endpoint does not currently process any request body.
+None.
 The number of backups to keep is determined by the `BACKUP_KEEP` setting in the Bedrock Server Manager configuration (defaulting to 3 if the setting is missing or invalid).

 #### Success Response (`200 OK`)